wiis-dib13/Arcood-Made/README.md

    - Enter a **maze** of endless thoughts.
 Featuring brain fog, spirals, and an overthinking office.

 3. **🔥 Mars – Anger**
-   - Smash your frustration in a **Whrack-an-Asteroid** arcade-style game.
+   - Smash your frustration in a **Whack-an-Asteroid arcade-style game.

 4. **🪨 Pluto – Loneliness**
    - Interact with a **tiny rock friend** and explore silent, minimalist emotions.